Epicentr K: Russo-Ukrainian war (2022–present)

+Burned out Epicenter K shopping mall in Bucha after the battle for the city.

 In September 2022 (6 months after the onset of the full-scale Russian invasion of Ukraine) Epicenter K had opened a 'brave format' three-floor mall in Lviv, where the first floor is a hardware hypermarket, the second floor is a shopping and entertainment center and the third floor is rented out.
 The mall's size is almost 90, 000 m^{2}.
 Also new malls had been opened in Kyiv and Kharkiv.

 On May 25, 2024, the mall in Kharkiv was hit and destroyed by Russian glide bombs.
 Eighteen civilians were killed.

+In spring of 2025, independent estimates suggested that company's losses as a result of the war could be as high as US1$ billion.
+The amount of malls operated by the company dropped from 80 in 2021 to 70 in 2026.

+According to the company's management, 10 of its shopping malls in Mariupol, Chernihiv, Bucha, Nikopol, Kharkiv, Kamianske, Kherson, Sumy and Kryvyi Rih had been destroyed and 13 had been damaged by Russian forces as of August 2026.
+Two logistic centers in Kyiv were also destroyed.
+Melitopol shopping mall came under Russian occupation.

+On August 24, 2026, Russian forces struck and destroyed two Epicenter shopping malls in Odesa.

 Stores

-Each store has a big overflow and free parking.
-In each store you can find also a cafe and a bank.
+Each store has a large overflow and free parking, as well as a cafe and a bank.
 The company offers a possibility of custom design on a wide selection of its products as well as delivery and an express delivery.

 Contributions

 The company also helps with the construction of the Kyivan Spiritual Academy and participates in a wide variety of sponsorship throughout the country: Gert Goff show commemorated to 750-year anniversary of Lviv, jubilee concerts of Pavlo Zibrov and Valentyna Stepova, and many others.